 Such a massive book, clearly calls for a massive review.
-I’ve broken up the review into Intro, Verbal (which is broken down into different question types) and Math so you can home in on the part that is most pertinent to you.
+I’ve broken up the review into Intro, Verbal (which is broken down by Verbal question types), and Math so you can hone in on the part that is most pertinent to you.

-Intro to the 5 lb Book of GRE Practice Problems
+Intro to Manhattan GRE’s 5 lb Book of GRE Practice Problems

 I think it is safe to say that no publisher will be able to create a test that, at least to experts, is indistinguishable from the actual test.
 At the same time, as a test taker, you should only use prep material that comes as close to the original as possible.
 The implicit assumption is that the more closely material hews to the real deal, the more effectively you can practice (and, by extension, the higher you can score).

 Even questions that are written in sophisticated prose don’t mirror the algorithm (for lack of a better word) used on the real GRE.
-That is you won’t have to decipher what the blanks have to be based on the context; instead, the word that goes in the blank is the only possible word given the answer choices, and given that you know the vocabulary.
+That is you won’t have to decipher what the blanks have to be based on the context; instead, the word that goes in the blank is the only possible word given the answer choices.
 So despite the plethora of questions, many of the questions in the TC section feel more like vocabulary exercises than actual GRE questions.

 Usually, I group SE with TC.
 However, the SE questions in this book were noticeably inferior to their TC counterparts.
 Synonymous sentences oftentimes did not result (‘to bedazzle’ and ‘to flabbergast’ create two totally different meanings).
 The vocab could be ridiculously obscure.
 For example, one question was simply worded but one of the correct answers was “bootless”, a word so obscure that it would most likely never show up on today’s GRE.
 This is but one example in a sea of subpar questions.